nico-aero/Detox/docs/Introduction.Android.md

 > *(\*) 10.0.2.2 for Google emulators, 10.0.3.2 for Genymotion emulators.*

-#### 7. Proguard (Minification, Obfuscation)
+#### 7. ProGuard (Minification, Obfuscation)

-In apps running [minification using Proguard](https://developer.android.com/studio/build/shrink-code), in order for Detox to work well on release builds, please enable some Detox proguard-configuration rules by applying the custom configuration file on top of your own.
+In apps running [minification using ProGuard](https://developer.android.com/studio/build/shrink-code), in order for Detox to work well on release builds, please enable some Detox ProGuard configuration rules by applying the custom configuration file on top of your own.
 Typically, this is defined using the `proguardFiles` statement in the minification-enabled build-type in your `app/build.gradle`:

 ```groovy
     buildTypes {